STATE GOVERNMENT AND STATE AFFAIRS

 (c) Serve as the agent, representative, officer, political treasurer, or employee, whether for profit or otherwise, of any political party, political committee, or candidate as defined in either chapter 1, title 34 or chapter 66, title 67, Idaho Code, or otherwise; and

-(d) Hold any other public or private-sector position, whether for profit or otherwise, except for volunteer positions that are not inconsistent with his duties as chief administrative hearing officer.
+(d) Hold any other public or private-sector position, whether for profit or otherwise, except for volunteer or adjunct faculty positions that are not inconsistent with his duties as chief administrative law judge.

 History: